 Introduction to Schedule

 The 2018 instructors and accompanists are now online.
-We don't yet have the 2018 schedule, but you can see all sessions and search them by clicking on the Search Schedule submenu.
+We don't yet have the 2018 schedule, but you can see all 2017 sessions and search them by clicking on the Search Schedule submenu.
 You can see all sessions in a specific day (and also start any searches) by clicking on Friday, Saturday, or Sunday submenus.
 There are multiple search filters, so you can search for levels, styles, instructors, instruments, time slots, type of session, etc.

 Useful things to know about the schedule: